-Date Occupied: February 1965
+Date Occupied: February 23, 1965

 Area: 2,395,914 square feet

 The design of the building is a modified H plan with four stories above ground, two basements, and three levels of underground garage space.
 A white marble facade above a pink granite base covers a concrete and steel frame.
 One hundred sixty-nine Representatives were accommodated in three-room suites, with modern-for-the-time features such as toilets, kitchens, and built-in file cabinets; nine committees were also moved to this building.
-Amenities include a cafeteria, first aid room, Library of Congress book station, telephone and telegraph room, recording studio, post office, gymnasium, and facilities for press and television.
-A subway tunnel with two cars connects the building to the Capitol, and pedestrian tunnels join it to the Longworth Building.
+Amenities include a cafeteria, first aid room, Library of Congress book station, telephone and telegraph room, recording studio, gymnasium, and facilities for press and television.
+A subway tunnel with two cars connects the building to the Capitol, and pedestrian tunnels join it to the Longworth House Office Building.

 On either side of the main entrance to the building stand two ten-foot marble statues by C. Paul Jennewein, Spirit of Justice and Majesty of Law.
 On the east and west walls are eight marble rhytons, drinking horns formed of mythical figures known as chimeras.
-Speaker Sam Rayburn, for whom the building was named in 1962, is represented in the building in an oil portrait by Tom Lea, a marble relief by Paul Manship, and a six-foot bronze statue by Felix de Weldon.
+Speaker Sam Rayburn, for whom the building was named in 1962, is represented in the building in an oil portrait by Tom Lea, a marble relief by Paul Manship and a six-foot bronze statue by Felix de Weldon.